puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 : Performs a TCP check against the Pod's IP address on a specified port.
 The diagnostic is considered successful if the port is open.
-If the remote system (the container) closes the connection immediately after it opens, this counts as healthy.
+If the remote system (the container) closes the connection immediately after it opens, this counts as successful.

 {{< caution >}} Unlike the other mechanisms, `exec` probe's implementation involves the creation/forking of multiple processes each time when executed.
 As a result, in case of the clusters having higher pod densities, lower intervals of `initialDelaySeconds`, `periodSeconds`, configuring any probe with exec mechanism might introduce an overhead on the cpu usage of the node.